-There are a number of reasons for my quietude.
-First, reflection.
-I like to ruminate and marinate on any topic before I express it publicly.
+There are several reasons for my quietude.
+First reflection.
+I like to ruminate and marinate on any topic before publicly expressing it.
 Where In my opinion, my opinion is just that: mine.
 Second, I want to listen and learn.
-Not (solely) in the I’ll-change-my-profile-photo-to-a-black-square for a day, or a week, or a month to show solidarity, as a gesture that I’m listening and want to know more.
+Not (solely) in the I’ll-change-my-profile-photo-to-a-black-square for a day, a week, or a month to show solidarity, as a gesture that I’m listening and want to know more.
 Sure, that is a start, I suppose.
 I am not calling out those who did so.
 However, to me, for me personally, that felt shallow; it felt deceptively bandwagon-ish; it felt like a short-term public show (in the way that only social media can do) of support, that quickly fades away.
 Finally, I’ve been bothered, on a very visceral level, by the loud, public pronouncements in the extreme on both sides of the issue — clamoring to be heard but without much follow-up with action.
 The words sound empty; the memes shallow (even the well-meaning ones).
 I don’t want to be a voice with no action.
-I wanted my voice, when I chose to use it, to be mindful, to be intellectual, to be empathetic, to be honest, to be transparent.
+I wanted my voice when I chose to use it, to be mindful, to be intellectual, to be empathetic, to be honest, to be transparent.

-We need to begin somewhere, not just as a society, not just as a country, but as individuals.
+We need to begin somewhere, not just as a society, a country, or as individuals.
 Those personal, private conversations — the ones I mention in the first paragraph above — those were my starting point.
-These words, on this page, are the ones I could string together with some small hope of putting my feelings and my thoughts into the world as my next step.
-I have so many nest steps to come, to continue learning and listening and thinking and acting.
+These words on this page are the ones I could string together with some small hope of putting my feelings and thoughts into the world as my next step.
+I have so many next steps to continue learning, listening, thinking, and acting.

 Imagine being African American and seeing this neighborhood name pop up in your home search.
 Imagine being African American and being taken to view a home in this neighborhood.
 Imagine being African American and living near this neighborhood, driving past it every day.
 I cannot imagine it — can you?
 My friend could imagine it.
 She’s an African American REALTOR®.
 She’s shown homes in this neighborhood.
 Imagine being an African American REALTOR with clients who want to view homes in this neighborhood.
 (There’s also a Jeff Davis Intown Condos and a Jeff Davis Heights.
 I’m sure these don’t even scratch the surface of similar neighborhoods throughout the South.)

-And now this is my small contribution, my next step — I admit it’s small, for now, but I hope that it grows, not only for my own personal education and enlightenment, for my continued learning, to unlock more conversation and dialogue, not just for me and those close to me, but for anyone reading this and for anyone who has something to contribute.
+And now, this is my small contribution, my next step — I admit it’s small, for now.
+Still, I hope that it grows, not only for my own personal education and enlightenment, for my continued learning, to unlock more conversation and dialogue, not just for me and those close to me, but for anyone reading this and anyone who has something to contribute.

 I want to always be learning.
 I want to always be listening.
 I want to be present.
 I want my eyes to always be open.
 I want to stand up for anyone who doesn’t feel equal or know justice.
 I want to read and explore.
 I want my eyes and ears to be open.
 I want to have dialogues — many thoughtful discussions and discourses — with others who want to read and learn and know and discuss and work diligently toward what is right.

-I acknowledge my inherent biases, not only from a lifetime lived in the South, but a lifetime of public education in America during a time in which textbooks (and sometimes teachers) didn’t (don’t?) always tell the whole story, or the right story, or the story, period.
-I acknowledge my white privilege, even in times in which I have been unaware of it).
+I acknowledge my inherent biases, not only from a lifetime lived in the South but a lifetime of public education in America during a time in which textbooks (and sometimes teachers) didn’t (don’t?) always tell the whole story, or the right story, or the story, period.
+I acknowledge my white privilege, even when unaware of it).
 I acknowledge my ignorance of the experiences of others, especially that of People of Color in this country.
-I acknowledge all of this, but by acknowledging it, I also want to invite others into a discussion.
+I acknowledge all of this, but I also want to invite others into a discussion by acknowledging it.

-I’ll not claim to be an expert in something of which I have no knowledge: the experiences of others.
+I’ll not claim to be an expert in something of which I do not know: the experiences of others.
 I know there will certainly be times in which I will say the wrong thing or ask the question in the wrong way (hell, someone, somewhere, will be offended in some way by some part or all of this post, and that’s okay, too), but I will always want to keep discussing and asking.
 I hope you’ll join me.

-Below is the beginnings of a list of resources which, as I read and discover them, I will share.
-This is a personal list, full of books, articles, blog posts, podcasts, and more that I have consumed and learned from and that I want to share with anyone who is interested.
-I’ll date the entries, not to show how voracious of a reader I am (there may be days and weeks and months I fall down on the job!) but so that if you bookmark this page and you are checking back, you can pick up where you left off.
-I ask this: as you read and discover and learn, won’t you share those links with me, so that I can share in your knowledge and share those resources here for others, too?
-(PLEASE NOTE: I will read before I share, so new listings/links may be slow to appear, as of course, I want to be responsible and read for myself anything I am including here.)
+Below is the beginning of a list of resources which, as I read and discover them, I will share.
+This is a personal list full of books, articles, blog posts, podcasts, and more that I have consumed and learned from and that I want to share with anyone interested.
+I ask this: as you read and discover, and learn, won’t you share those links with me so that I can share in your knowledge and share those resources here for others, too?
+(PLEASE NOTE: I will read before I share, so new listings/links may be slow to appear, as, of course, I want to be responsible and read for myself anything I include here.)